mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/02.Board-integration/01.Partition-configuration/docs.md

 Wear leveling (distributing writes across the cells) and error correction (avoiding use of failed cells) are strategies used to prolong the life of flash storage devices.
-These strategies are either handled by the flash device itself or by software (OS and file system).
+These strategies are either handled by the flash device itself or by software (OS and filesystem).
 From the software's point of view, there are two types of flash memory:

 * **Block device.** These flash devices will expose a linear array of blocks to the OS, just like hard drives do.
 This is the most common type of flash device used with Linux, except in very low-cost or older embedded devices.
-They are generally easy to work with and you can put block-device file systems, like ext4 and fat, directly on top of them.
+They are generally easy to work with and you can put block-device filesystems, like ext4 and fat, directly on top of them.
 Internally these devices contain a *memory controller* that runs a Flash Translation Layer firmware that transparently implements wear leveling and error correction.
 For this